adonisjs/v6-docs/content/docs/digging_deeper/locks.md

 ## Installation

-Install and configure the package using the following command :
+Install and configure the package using the following command:

 ```sh
 node ace add @adonisjs/lock